-The Internal Audit profession is experiencing a high demand for candidates coupled with a shortage of potential recruits.; The Seattle University Internal Audit program is providing the industry with quality entry-level internal auditors.
+The Internal Audit profession is experiencing a high demand for candidates coupled with a shortage of potential recruits; the Seattle University Risk Advisory and Assurance program is providing the industry with quality entry-level internal auditors.
 Our program includes an in-class internal audit practicum as well as highly recommended three month internal audit internships.
 Our internal audit graduates have been favorably received by Pacific Northwest Companies.

 On successful completion of this program, students will be able to:

 Admissions and Certificate Requirements from Seattle University's 2018-2019 Graduate Catalog